Joseph-Cato/Quadratic-Ant-Colony-Optimisation-Solver/README.md

 This program is for solving qudratic asignment probelms using ant colony optimsation.

+Current compiled release (for linux) can be found in ./cmake-build-release/src

 Run the program with --help or -h for help with command line flags and arguments.

 It is recomended to run the program with argument "-heuristic true" to get best results.